Frequently Asked Questions

 You and your spouse will each need to state which issue(s) brought you to mediation and provide your current positions on each issue.
 This gives the mediator a first look at how close together or far apart you and your spouse are on the various issues.
 Because mediation is a transparent process, you’ll also each be required to disclose certain information and documentation.

-The mediator acts as a neutral third party who oversees your negotiations.
+The mediator acts as an impartial third party who oversees your negotiations.
 This may involve clarifying the law and/or helping you and your spouse see the bigger picture.
 There may be times where the mediator holds a private meeting, called a caucus, with one party.
 Generally, caucuses remains confidential unless the parties agree otherwise.
 However, if the information is substantively necessary for the process to continue, that information will not remain confidential.

 At the end of mediation, your mediator will formalize your agreements by drafting the appropriate document(s) for you to sign.
 The specific document(s) drafted will be based on the progress made and/or your goal for mediation (e.g., the entire divorce/separation or only specific issues).